ADhabaliaAshok/EvolutionaryAssemblyFromProteinDomains/README.md

 1. Orthology
 -New/Redefined Concept-
 1. Embryophytic Domain: Protein domain which has an Embryophytic ancestor, that is, present in at least one Bryophyte species and at least one Tracheophyte species
-2. Latent Genetic Potential: Key functional protein domains having Last Common Ancestor prior (LCA) to the LCA of protein with corresponding function
+2. Latent Genetic Potential (LGP): Key functional protein domains having Last Common Ancestor prior (LCA) to the LCA of protein with corresponding function

 Data: (Figure 1 A)
 * We take 6 species from Cholorophyte algae lineage, 7 from Streptophyte algae lineage, 5 from Bryophytes lineage and 14 Tracheophytes.
 5 species from Cyanobacteria were taken as an outgroup lineage.